 We are here to learn and grow personally at the same time that we expand the boundaries of scientific knowledge.

-We strive to produce high impact robust, reproducible science.
-The aim is that everyone that joins the group learns to: formulate hypothesis-driven research, carry it out, analyze the data and present it in papers, and conferences, lab and department meetings.
+We strive to produce high-impact, robust, reproducible science.
+The aim is that everyone who joins the group learns to: formulate hypothesis-driven research, carry it out, analyze the data, and present it in papers, and conferences, lab and department meetings.
+We are committed to maintaining a supportive, helpful, and respectful work environment inclusive of all, and respectful of work-life balance.
+We welcome new members who are aligned with fostering a healthy and supportive group dynamics and safe environment for all

 Thanks to: